Mining sequence — development

 Development is the process of constructing a mining facility and the infrastructure to support it.

 - Mine Development - constructing a mining facility and the infrastructure to support the facility

 The process of constructing a mining facility and the infrastructure to support the facility is known as mine development.

 Mine development may involve many activities such as:

-- The preparation of the mine site by clearing trees and blasting rock
+- The preparation of the mine site by blasting rock

 - The construction of mining facilities such as head frames, administration buildings or mechanical shops